jesseburstrom/client_system/README.md

 The mobile versions (phone/tablet) can also have Unity 3D plugin with realtime animations and light effects!

+(The web version of the mobile platforms with 3D are currently instable due to update but without 3D works great!)

 The players communicate through socket connections and there is chat enabled.

 <!-- ![Alt Text](DemoMultiplayer.jpg?raw=true "Demo Multiplayer") -->